cloudinary-developers/build-a-mini-netflix/React/incorporate-authservice.md

 You're now ready to implement Auth0 authentication in your app.

-> **Note:** As we want the best security available, we are going to rely on the [Auth0 login page](https://auth0.com/docs/hosted-pages/login).
+> **Info** **Note:** As we want the best security available, we are going to rely on the [Auth0 login page](https://auth0.com/docs/hosted-pages/login).
 This method consists of redirecting users to a login page hosted by Auth0 that is easily customizable right from the [Dashboard](https://manage.auth0.com/).

 Navigate to your `src` directory and create a `utils` folder.
 In the `utils` folder, create a file, **AuthService.js** and add this code to it.